About Us

 Supervision

 Children under the age of 16 must be accompanied by an adult at all times.
+This is an active dig site with sharp rocks and tools — children must remain with their adult.

 Age Restriction